Fritz the Cat (film): Plot

-Fritz hides in an alley, where his older fox girlfriend, Winston Schwartz, finds him and drags him on a road trip to San Francisco.
-When their car runs out of gas in the middle of the desert, he decides to abandon her.
-He later meets up with Blue, a drug-addicted rabbit biker.
-Along with Blue's hippopotamus girlfriend, Harriet, they take a ride to an underground hide-out, where two other revolutionaries—the lizard leader and John, a hooded snake—tell Fritz of their plan to blow up a power station.
-When Harriet tries to get Blue to leave with her to go to a Chinese restaurant, he hits her several times and ties her down with a chain.
-When Fritz attempts to break it up, the leader throws a candle in his face.
-Blue, John, and the lizard leader then throw Harriet onto a bed to gang rape her.
-After setting the dynamite at the power plant, Fritz suddenly has a change of heart and unsuccessfully attempts to remove it before being caught in the explosion.
+Fritz takes refuge in an alley, where he's found by his older fox girlfriend.
+She insists on taking him to San Francisco, but when their car runs out of gas in the desert, Fritz abandons her.
+He later encounters Blue, a drug-addicted rabbit biker, and his horse girlfriend, Harriet.
+The three travel to an underground bunker, where two revolutionaries—John, a hooded snake, and a female gecko known as the "lizard leader"—plan to bomb a power plant.
+When Harriet attempts to leave for a Chinese restaurant, Blue physically assaults her and restrains her with chains.
+Fritz intervenes, prompting the lizard leader to burn his face with a candle.
+Blue and the others then throw Harriet onto a bed and gang rape her.
+After the group plants dynamite at the power plant, Fritz experiences a change of heart and tries to disarm the explosives, but fails and gets caught in the resulting explosion.